-$$t{a,b} = \frac{\sum{i=1}^{k} (d{i,a} - d{i,b})}{k}$$ (8)

-where $t{a,b}$ is the equating constant, $d{i,a}$ is the Rasch difficulty of item i on current form a, $d{i,b}$ is the Rasch difficulty of item i on original form b, and k is the number of common items (Wright, 1977).
-Once the equating constant is calculated, it is applied to all item difficulties, transforming them so they are on the same scale as the original form.
-After this transformation, the item difficulties from the current administration of the test are directly comparable to the item difficulties from the original form and to the item difficulties from all past administrations of the test (because equating was also performed on those items).
+$$t{a,b} = \frac{\sum{i=1}^{k} (d{i,a} - d{i,b})}{k} \tag{9}$$ where $t{a,b}$ is the equating constant, $d{i,a}$ is the Rasch difficulty of item i on the current form a, $d{i,b}$ is the Rasch difficulty of item i on the item bank scale, and k is the number of common items (Wright, 1977).
+Once the equating constant is calculated, it is applied to all item difficulties, transforming them so they are on the item bank scale.
+After this transformation, the item difficulties from the current administration of the test are directly comparable to the item difficulties from all past administrations of the test (because equating was also performed on those items).
 These updated item difficulty estimates are then used to create the RSSS conversion table that is used to report scale scores.
 Both item difficulty and person proficiency are on the same scale under the Rasch model.
 Therefore, the resulting scale scores are also comparable from year to year.

-The way in which equating items are identified differs between STAAR and TELPAS.
-For TELPAS, the equating item set consists of all the base-test items.
+Equating items are identified differently for STAAR Alternate 2 and TELPAS.
+For STAAR Alternate 2 and TELPAS, the equating item set consists of all the base-test items.
 The base-test items' Rasch difficulty values from field testing are compared to their values from operational testing to calculate the equating constant.
-Figure 3.4 illustrates the source of the equating items for the TELPAS post-equating design.
+Figure 3.4 illustrates the source of the equating items for the STAAR Alternate 2 and TELPAS post-equating design.
 The arrows in the figure indicate the transformation of the base-test Rasch item difficulties for the current year onto the Rasch scale for an assessment through the same items' field-test Rasch item difficulties from their appearance in previous assessments.

 Figure 3.4.
-TELPAS Common-Item Post-Equating Design
+STAAR Alternate 2 and TELPAS Common-Item Post-Equating Design